 “The Directory of Open Access Journals (DOAJ) lists only 200 out of the 20,000+ journals being published from India.”

-Yes, that’s correct.
+Yes, the DOAJ part of the statement is correct.
 I downloaded the DOAJ .CSV, sorted by Country.
 There are indeed currently 201 journals in the DOAJ with a country identifier “India”.

 At November 2013 the DOAJ figure for “India” was 598, so presumably a great many Indian-published OA titles went during ‘the great purging’ at DOAJ.